softwaresaved/distance-consultancy/architecture/ArchitectureFortran.md

 ---

-## Miscellaneous MCDS implementation details
+## MCDS implementation notes

-Random numbers:
+### Random numbers

-* Compaq Visual Fortran function random_number
-* Seeded from clock or a user-defined value
-* Bootstrap resampling
-* Two congruential generators - see L'Ecuyer 1988 or Visual Fortran manual for more details
+MCDS generates random numbers using the Compaq Visual Fortran function random_number, seeded from clock or a user-defined value.
+Two random number congruential generators are used.
+See L'Ecuyer 1988 or the Visual Fortran manual for more details.

-Covariates:

-* Set in PARAMS.INC
+Random numbers are used for to bootstrap resampling

+### Covariates

-* MAXFACS is the number of factor levels per covariate:
+Covariates are set in the Fortran file PARAMS.INC.
+MAXFACS specifies the number of factor levels per covariate:

 <p/>